-- 3.3.2 Pull up: Generally, pull-up can be noted when all the alleles are overlapped using the software and the Apull-up@ is observed as a relatively small peak located directly under the larger peak.
-Analysts should be aware of this phenomenon and use the computer software to aid them in discerning actual alleles from pullup. - 3.3.3 Unincorporated Dye: Analyst should not call Adye-blobs@ as an actual allele.
-ADye-blobs@ should be noted in the case file but not considered for interpretation.

-3.3.4 Assigning Values to Microvariants and Off Ladder Alleles

-- 3.3.4.1 The GeneMapperJID determines the base pair sizes of all peaks.
-The analyst may add the allele call by determining the correct allele size typing in the correct allele designation based on the base pair size. - 3.3.4.2 Variant alleles that vary by less than the consensus repeat unit will be designated as an integer of that variation (for example TH01 9.3 allele), as per CODIS recommendations. - 3.3.4.3 When the sample contains an off-ladder allele, the analyst must assign the off-ladder allele to the correct locus, if possible.
+- 3.3.2 Pull up: Generally, pull-up can be noted when all the alleles are overlapped using the software and the "pull-up" is observed as a relatively small peak located directly under the larger peak.
+Analysts should be aware of this phenomenon and use the computer software to aid them in discerning actual alleles from pull-up. - 3.3.3 Unincorporated Dye: Analyst should not call "dye-blobs" as an actual allele.
+"Dye-blobs" shall not be considered for interpretation. - 3.3.4 Assigning Values to Microvariants and Off Ladder Alleles - 3.3.4.1.
+The GeneMapperTMID determines the base pair sizes of all peaks.
+The analyst may add the allele call by determining the correct allele size typing in the correct allele designation based on the base pair size. - 3.3.4.2.
+Variant alleles that vary by less than the consensus repeat unit will be designated as an integer of that variation (for example TH01 9.3 allele), as per CODIS recommendations. - 3.3.4.3.
+When the sample contains an off-ladder allele, the analyst must assign the off-ladder allele to the correct locus, if possible.
 The peak in this situation lies between two loci, so the analyst should first determine if the patterns of the two loci are heterozygous or homozygous.
 If the pattern is heterozygous at one locus and homozygous at the other, then the off-ladder allele is assigned to the homozygous locus (making it heterozygous).
-If both loci show homozygous patterns, the analyst will document that the allele was observed between the two loci (a locus will not be designated for that allele). - 3.3.4.4 If an allele falls above the largest value or below the smallest value of the allelic ladder for a locus, the allele will be designated as either greater than (>) or less than (<) their respective allelic ladder, as per CODIS recommendations.
+If both loci show homozygous patterns, the analyst will document that the allele was observed between the two loci (a locus will not be designated for that allele).